Fantom-foundation/go-lachesis/docs/fastsync.rst

 FastSync
 ========

-FastSync is an element of the Babble protocol which enables nodes to catch up with other nodes without downloading and processing the entire history of gossip (Hashgraph + Blockchain).
+FastSync is an element of the Lachesis protocol which enables nodes to catch up with other nodes without downloading and processing the entire history of gossip (Hashgraph + Blockchain).
 It is important in the context of mobile ad hoc networks where users dynamically create or join groups, and where limited